alopez/alopez.github.com/join.md

 ### When to apply

 I usually only review applications in winter admissions cycle.
-For a September start, apply by the second week of December in the preceding year. **For the 2019 intake of the new [CDT in NLP](https://edinburghnlp.inf.ed.ac.uk/cdt), apply by the 29th of March).**
+For a September start, the application deadline is usually in the second week of December in the preceding year.
-That is not a hard deadline, but applying by then ensures that the school will consider you for funding, which is crucial since we only make funded offers (unless you have a full outside scholarship).
+The deadline is not hard, but applying by then ensures that the school will consider you for funding, which is crucial since we only make funded offers (unless you have a full outside scholarship; read about self-funding above).

 ### Chances of admission

-**I cannot advise you on your chances of admission**, which depend on factors outside your control or even mine.
+**I cannot advise you on your chances of admission**, which depend on many factors outside your control or even mine.
 Graduate admissions is a very stochastic process, so I advise you to apply widely.